Employee Engagement : The Basics and Benefits

 When people are financially invested, they want a return.
 When people are emotionally invested, they want to contribute. - Simon Sinek

 There has been a change in how employees define happiness nowadays.
 Earlier, spending time with family and pursuing hobbies were the sources of happiness.
-But with work being a major part of our lifestyle, happiness at work is what now everyone seeks.
+But with work life being a major part of our lifestyle, happiness at work is what now everyone seeks.
 That is why employee engagement remains to be so much more than just a corporate buzzword.

 Emotional commitment towards the company’s goals is the foundation of employee engagement.